Marcroth0/canned-water/README.md

 ## Credits

 - A general shout-out to [StackOverflow](https://stackoverflow.com/), which solved a lot of issues and gave a lot of answers.
 Always a key website for inspiration and working code.
-- Credit for images used in posts [chikenbugagashenka]
+- Credit for images used in posts goes to Unsplash.
 - Credit to this fellow gentlemen which automated code I took great inspiration from [here](https://github.com/BrianWhelanDublin/milestone-project-4)
-- Credit to [Freefrontend](https://freefrontend.com/) from which I took inspiration from when it came to the Sidebar as well as
+- Credit to [Freefrontend](https://freefrontend.com/) from which I took inspiration from when it came to the Sidebar as well as the jumbotron text animation.
+- Images are custom made.
+- Animations are from loading.io [loading.io](https://loading.io/)

 - [dbdiagram](https://dbdiagram.io/) for offering a database-visualiser.